Watson-Personal-Assistant/developer/_content/skill/build-skill.md

   < X-Global-Transaction-ID: 1919343303
 ```
 <br>
-If the skilll is not accessible, complete these steps:
+If the skill is not accessible, complete these steps:
 - Check that the URL you specificed matches the host name of the skill on IBM Cloud.
 - Use the skill URL to access the skill to verify that it is running.
 - From a web browser, check if you can open the Swagger documenation for the skill.
-For example: enter the URL `https://paste_your_skill_name_here.mybluxmix.net/docs`.
+For example: enter the URL `https://paste_your_skill_name_here.mybluexmix.net/docs`.

 ### Step 4: Create a token from Platform API key
 Create a Platform API key and use that key to create an authorization token to be used when sending commands to your Watson Assistant Solutions instance.